-- 4.6.
-A woodland is described as ASNW when it has persisted since at least the year 1600.
-Planning Policy Wales states that "ancient woodland, semi-natural woodlands, individual ancient, veteran and heritage trees and ancient hedgerows are irreplaceable natural resources, and have significant landscape, biodiversity and cultural value.
-Such trees, woodlands and hedgerows are to be afforded protection from development which would result in their loss or deterioration unless very exceptionally there are significant and clearly defined public benefits; this protection must prevent potentially damaging operations and their unnecessary loss.
-In the case of a site recorded on the Ancient Woodland Inventory, authorities should consider the advice of NRW..."2 (emphasis added). - 4.7.
+- 4.7.
 Government guidance also states that ASNW buffers should be a minimum of 15 metres from the boundary of the woodland, though it may be reasonable to extend the buffer further.
 Such buffers are implemented for several reasons including, for example, to protect delicate below-ground soil structures and mycorrhizal relationships. - 4.8.
-The woodlands have been assigned an A2 quality category to reflect the ASNW designation, however, they are of reduced overall quality compared with other category A2 woodlands. - 4.9.
 Public highway Pound Farm Lane has already been developed well within the ASNW buffers.
-It is indeed likely, as per Data Map Wales ASNW mapping (see Figure 3), that W1 and W2 were once a single woodland and significant felling work was completed prior to the development of the road. - 4.10.
+It is indeed likely, as per Data Map Wales ASNW mapping (see Figure 3), that W1 and W2 were once a single woodland and significant felling work was completed prior to the development of the road. - 4.9.
 It is therefore highly unlikely that excavations into the public highway that fall within the ASNW buffers would cause any 'loss or deterioration' to the ASNW.
 Root growth, if any, is likely to be fibrous and it is highly unlikely that mycorrhizal relationships have persisted following the development of the road.